bluescarni/mppp/doc/sphinx/concepts.rst

    Generic functions and classes in mp++ support `concepts <https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)>`__ to constrain the types with which they can be used.
-C++ concepts are part of the C++20 standard, and they are currently available only in GCC 6 and later (with the ``-fconcepts`` compilation flag), and on the very latest Clang and MSVC snapshots.
+C++ concepts are part of the C++20 standard, and they are currently available only on GCC 6 and later (with the ``-fconcepts`` compilation flag), and on the very latest Clang and MSVC snapshots.
 When used with compilers which do not support concepts natively, mp++ will employ a concept emulation layer in order to provide the same functionality as native C++ concepts.